-Deep Sedation on the other hand is defined as a drug-induced depression of consciousness during which state the patient cannot be easily awakened but can respond purposefully following painful and repeated stimulation.
+Deep Sedation, on the other hand, is defined as a drug-induced depression of consciousness during which state the patient cannot be easily awakened but can respond purposefully following painful and repeated stimulation.
 Similar to general anesthesia, the patient often requires aid in maintaining ventilatory function and a patent airway which are also impaired by the drug-induced depression of neuromuscular function.

 Dental patients should be made aware that under general anesthesia, the chance for a patient to awaken in a state that is in pain, paralyzed and unable to communicate is extremely remote.
-Some reported cases where patients are awakened under general anesthesia are from high-risk hospital-based surgical procedures such as cardiac surgery, emergency operations, cesarean sections, etc. and these procedures utilized paralyzing medications in combination of the anesthetic administered.
+Some reported cases where patients are awakened under general anesthesia are from high-risk hospital-based surgical procedures such as cardiac surgery, emergency operations, cesarean sections, etc. and these procedures utilized paralyzing medications in the combination of the anesthetic administered.
 These cases are very different from office-based surgical procedures which do not use paralyzing medications as a general rule.
 Several awake or asleep dentistry clinics offer dental services that require general anesthesia or sedation but without paralyzing medications.

 Dentists should make an effort to make the patient understand that local anesthesia manifests the least amount of risk while intravenous sedation and general anesthesia both carry the most risks.
-And there are dental procedures that will require more than a local anesthesia.
+And there are dental procedures that will require more than local anesthesia.
 Hence, authorization is required from the patient by the anesthetist for the administration of either general anesthesia or sedation as an acknowledgement of understanding and accepting the possible risks and consequences from pre-operative and post-operative anesthesia instructions.

 Prior to anesthesia administration, patients are required to fill out standard patient information forms where names and contact details of persons designated to accompany the patient home or drive the vehicle for the patient to get home after the dental procedure, are provided.